wacncontent/CustomizeTool/output/articles/active-directory/active-directory-reporting-api-getting-started.md

 ## Modify the script
-Edit one of the scripts below to work with your directory by replacing $ClientID, $ClientSecret and $tenantdomain with the correct values from ‚ÄúDelegating Access in Azure AD‚Äù.
+Edit one of the scripts below to work with your directory by replacing $ClientID, $ClientSecret and $tenantdomain with the correct values from <!-- deleted by customization ‚ÄúDelegating --><!-- keep by customization: begin --> °∞Delegating <!-- keep by customization: end --> Access in Azure <!-- deleted by customization AD‚Äù --><!-- keep by customization: begin --> AD°± <!-- keep by customization: end -->.

 ### PowerShell Script